prefix-dev/rattler-build/docs/selectors.md

   then: mydep
 ```

-This function eliminates the need to implement any python-special conda-build
+This function eliminates the need to implement any Python-specific `conda-build`
 selectors (such as `py3k`, `py38`, etc.) or the `py` and `npy` integers.

 Please note that during the _initial_ phase of rendering we do not know the
-variant, and thus the `cmp` condition always evaluates to true.
+variant, and thus the `cmp` condition always evaluates to `true`.